-"(2)(A) A resolution of request under paragraph (1) of this subsection shall be considered in the Senate in accordance with the provisions of section 601(b) of the International Security Assistance and Arms Export Control Act of 1976. "(B) The term 'certification', as used in section 601 of such Act, means, for the purposes of this subsection, a resolution of request of either House under paragraph (1) of this subsection.
+"(2)(A) A resolution of request under paragraph (1) of this subsection shall be considered in the Senate in accordance with the provisions of section 601(b) of the International Security Assistance and Arms Export Control Act of 1976. "(B) The term 'certification', as used in section 601 of such Act, means, for the purposes of this subsection, a resolution of request of the Senate under paragraph (1) of this subsection.

-"(3) In the event a statement with respect to a country is requested pursuant to paragraph (1) of this subsection but is not transmitted in accordance therewith within the thirty days after receipt of such request, no security assistance shall be delivered to such country except as may be specifically authorized by law for such country unless and until such statement is transmitted. "(4) (A) In the event a statement with respect to a country is transmitted under paragraph (1) of this subsection, the Congress may, within the first period of ninety days of continuous session after such report is transmitted, adopt a concurrent resolution terminating, restricting, or continuing security assistance for such country.
-In the event such a concurrent resolution is adopted, such assistance shall be so terminated, so restricted, or so continued, as the case may be. "(B) Any such resolution shall be considered in the Senate in accordance with the provisions of section 601(b) of the International Security Assistance and Arms Export Control Act of 1976.
+"(3) In the event a statement with respect to a country is requested pursuant to paragraph (1) of this subsection but is not transmitted in accordance therewith within thirty days after receipt of such request, no security assistance shall be delivered to such country except as may thereafter be specifically authorized by law from such country unless and until such statement is transmitted.

+"(4) (A) In the event a statement with respect to a country is transmitted under paragraph (1) of this subsection, the Congress may at any time thereafter adopt a joint resolution terminating, restricting, or continuing security assistance for such country.
+In the event such a joint resolution is adopted, such assistance shall be so terminated, so restricted, or so continued, as the case may be.

+"(B) Any such resolution shall be considered in the Senate in accordance with the provisions of section 601(b) of the International Security Assistance and Arms Export Control Act of 1976.